MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 ### Can I revert to the old UI?
 Yes, you can go back to the old UI by turning off the **Try the new look and feel (preview)** setting.

-### Will any of my existing applications get the new look by default?
+### Do any of my existing applications get the new look by default?
 During the preview period, the new look will only be seen if the **Try the new look and feel (preview)** setting is turned on by app makers.

-### Is the new look enabled on additional surfaces, like the Power Apps mobile app and the Outlook web app?
+### Is the new look enabled on other surfaces, like the Power Apps mobile app and the Outlook web app?
-The new look is not yet supported on these surfaces.
+The new look isn't yet supported on these surfaces.

 ### Does the app designer preview display the new look?
-Live preview does not display the new look yet.
+Live preview doesn't display the new look yet.
 To see the new look, you’ll need to publish the app and select the **Play** button.

 ### Can I switch to a different theme or enable dark mode?
-Switching themes or enabling dark mode is not yet supported.
+Switching themes or enabling dark mode isn't yet supported.

 ### Is the new look available for custom pages or code components?
-No, but we are actively working on bringing the new look to these areas.
+No, but we're actively working on bringing the new look to these areas.

 ### How can I validate and test the new look?
-Please review the documentation for the details on the new controls being enabled in the preview, and focus on those for validation.
+Review the documentation for the details on the new controls being enabled in the preview, and focus on those for validation.
 Execute your end user scenarios as normal.
-Note that some field controls and grid capabilities are updated, and the experience might be little different.
+Some field controls and grid capabilities are updated, and the experience might be little different.

-### Will Dynamics 365 applications support the new look?
+### Do Dynamics 365 applications support the new look?
-We are working on extending the new look across applications based on model-driven Power Apps.
+We're working on extending the new look across applications based on model-driven Power Apps.